jwflory/foss-primer/foss-primer.md

 ## Free and open source software criteria

 Software is free and open if it is available to its users under certain criteria.
 There is broad agreement about these criteria, expressed at more or less length by the Open Source Initiative's (OSI's) Open Source Defintion (OSD), by the Debian project's Free Software Guidelines (DFSG) from which the OSD was first derived, and the Free Software Foundation and GNU Project's four freedoms.
-I usually summarize these as "the four R's"
+I usually summarize these as *the four R's*

   * Run
   * Read